top of page

 Majestic and resilient, Buck the battle-scarred Onaqui stallion strides across the rugged landscape, embodying the untamed spirit of the wild.

-He wasn’t successful that day, and I’m not sure that he was ever successful, but the huge spirit from this small package embodied persistence, true grit, and wild spirit; everything we love about wild horses.
+He wasn’t successful that day, and I’m not sure he was ever successful.
+But the huge spirit from this small package embodied persistence, true grit, and wild spirit—everything we love about wild horses.
 Buck is my horse hero.

 EquuStyle: What initially drew you into wild horse advocacy?

-Sandy Sharkey: When I first started photographing wild horses, it wasn’t long before I began to learn about the challenges they face.
+Sandy Sharkey: When I first started photographing wild horses, I quickly learned about the challenges they face.
 I couldn’t continue to share photos of beautiful wild horses without speaking out and raising awareness about the atrocities of wild horse roundups and the slaughter pipeline.

 "Utah Fiery Boy" is the title of a photograph by wild horse photographer and advocate Sandy Sharkey as featured in the Fall 2025 issue of EquuStyle Magazine at equustyle.com